dpower-lv/edge-context-googlesearch/README.md

 # edge-context-googlesearch
-Micisoft Edge extension for context-menu Google search
+Microsoft Edge extension which allows using Google Search to search for images or selected text via context menu